teozern1/tp/docs/UserGuide.md

 Example: `deleteModule 1`

-### Adding a user to a given module: `addToModule`
+### Adding a person to a given module: `addToModule`

-Adds the user at the specified INDEX displayed on the GUI to a given module.
+Adds the person at the specified INDEX displayed on the GUI to a given module.
 The index refers to the index number shown in the displayed user list.
-Users are added with “none” status.
 The index must be a positive integer.
 Will give an error message if the module given has not been made.

 Format: `addToModule INDEX m/MODULE`